oasis-tcs/openc2-oc2ls/oc2ls.md

 providing the source and destination IP addresses and ports, and identifying the Layer 4 protocol in use.
-The corresponding OpenC2 target type is called an `IPv4-Connection` (see section [3.4.1.10](#34110-ipv4-connection)).
-A group of basic types and their use in the specification of an IPv4 Connection information model are represented in JIDL as follows:
+The corresponding OpenC2 target type is called an `IPv4-Connection` (see section [3.4.1.10](#34110-ipv4-connection) of this specification).
+A group of basic types and their use in the definition of an IPv4 Connection information model are represented in JIDL as follows:

 ```